80,000 Hours 80,000 Hours

 January

-• #68 – Will MacAskill on the paralysis argument, whether we're at the hinge of history, & his new priorities
+• #68 – Will MacAskill on the moral case against ever leaving the house, whether now is the hinge of history, and the culture of effective altruism

 Podcast